jmaherMSFT/PdM/README.md

 # Variations on the Microsoft IoT Predictive Maintenance Packaged Solution

-Microsoft has published a number of packaged solutions demonstrating the use of various Azure services in the context of IoT scenarios.
+Microsoft publishes several packaged IoT demonstrations using Azure services.
 One of those solutions is for the predictive maintenance scenario.

-We will be introducing some components and implementations on the existing PdM solution in this repository to demonstrate the Microsoft Azure platform's capabilities.
+In this repository, we are introducing components and implementations for the existing PdM solution to demonstrate the Microsoft Azure platform's capabilities.

 The solutions can be easily deployed using a [portal](https://www.azureiotsuite.com/).
-We are adding variations on the existing implementations to provide finer grained controls, and sometimes bring more details to the implementation.
+We are adding more details and variations on the existing implementations to provide finer grained controls.

 ## Architecture

-The Azure IoT Suite documentation provides a high level-view of the architecture [here](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-predictive-walkthrough).
-We will be expanding on the existing documentation.
+The Azure IoT Suite documentation provides a high-level view of the architecture [here](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-predictive-walkthrough).

-When you deploy the solution, either through the [www.azureiotsuite.com](https://www.azureiotsuite.com/) or the provided templates, you will end up with the following components deployed.
+When you deploy the solution, either through the [www.azureiotsuite.com](https://www.azureiotsuite.com/) or the provided templates, you end with the following components deployed.

 ![architecture](./Assets/img/Architecture.png)

 ## Source Code

-Source code for the PdM solution can be found [here](https://github.com/Azure/azure-iot-predictive-maintenance)
+Source code for the PdM solution is found [here](https://github.com/Azure/azure-iot-predictive-maintenance)

 ## Section 1: Deployment with ARM Templates

-We will start with introducing the ARM templates to deploy the PdM solution.
+We start by introducing the ARM templates to deploy the PdM solution.
 The templates are in the [Deploy](./Deploy/README.md) folder.

 ## Missing Pieces

-We are not adding the MSDeploy extension to the web apps, since we see that as a separate step when deploying the code to the App Service.
+We aren't adding the MSDeploy extension to the web apps, we see that as a separate step when deploying the code to the App Service.